robinloeffel/rollup-plugin-eslint/readme.md

 ## Why a new plugin?

-Because [`rollup-plugin-eslint`](https://github.com/TrySound/rollup-plugin-eslint) seems to be dead and I got frustrated waiting for a bugfix.
+Because [`rollup-plugin-eslint`](https://github.com/TrySound/rollup-plugin-eslint) seems to be dead and relies on [`eslint^6.0.0`](https://github.com/TrySound/rollup-plugin-eslint/blob/master/package.json#L42), which resolves to `v6.8.0`, resulting in unexpected errors when using rules introduced in versions 7 and up.

 ## License